Home Appraisal Tips For Buyers, Sellers And Refinancers

 A home appraisal is an unbiased estimate of what a home is worth.
 You might hear your real estate agent or lender refer to this estimate as the fair market value of the property.
-Lenders require an appraisal because they won’t lend more money than the property is worth.
+Lenders require an appraisal because they can’t lend more money than the property is worth.

 The appraisal isn’t the same thing as the home inspection.
 A home inspector’s primary job is to protect the buyer by identifying any problems the home may have.
-They’ll test outlets, flush toilets and make sure appliances are in working order so you know what repairs need to be made.
+They’ll test outlets, flush toilets and make sure appliances are in working order, so you know what repairs need to be made.
 The appraiser, on the other hand, is simply assessing the condition to determine a fair price for the home.

 What Happens During A Home Appraisal?